Mike Conyers Grad Dip Phys, MCSP, AACP

 Sarang Kale completed his bachelor's degree in Physiotherapy from Pune, India in June 2000.
 For two years after graduation, he worked in a neurology institute and had a successful private clinic with an Orthopaedic Surgeon.
 In 2002, Sarang decided to move to the UK to gain further experience in the field of Musculoskeletal Physiotherapy.

 Sarang also works for the local NHS service and is based at Orsett, Thurrock Hospital and Billericay St Andrews centre.
 He has completed his post graduate diploma in Neuromusculoskeletal Physiotherapy and is now a member of the MACP (Musculoskeletal Association of Chartered Physiotherapists).

 Sarang is skilled in the various manipulative techniques used for treating different spinal conditions, after completing an Advanced Spinal Assessment Course under the guidance of Toby Hall and Kim Robinson, the best manipulative physiotherapists from Australia.
 Sarang has also completed the British Association of Hand Therapists Level 1 (BAHT) module.
 This means he has experience in treating a wide variety of hand conditions, such as wrist sprains and complex fractures of the hand and is able to help plan a structured rehabilitation programme for patients who have had complex finger fractures.

 Anuja Kale BSc, MCSP, AACP

-Anuja completed her bachelor's degree in physiotherapy in India in 2000.
-She specialises in musculoskeletal physiotherapy for all conditions, pre- and post-care for spinal and joint operations, pre- and post-natal advice and exercise, and hand therapy.
-She also offers acupuncture for pain relief.
+Anuja specialises in musculoskeletal physiotherapy for all conditions, pre & post care for spinal & joint operations, pre & post natal advice & exercise & hand therapy.
+Anuja also offers acupuncture and injections therapy for pain relief.